bmcmenamin/fa_kit/README.md

 This should be compatible with Python 2 and 3.

+Directory layout:
-`./fa_test` has the main package
+* `./fa_test` has the main package
-`./examples` has Jupyter notebooks that demonstrate how to use the package `./tests` contains pytest unit tests
+* `./examples` has Jupyter notebooks that demonstrate how to use the package
+* `./tests` contains pytest unit tests

 # Installation
 You can install it using pip like this: `pip install fa_kit`